An Open-label Study to Investigate ECUR-506 in Male Babies Less Than 9 Months of Age With Neonatal Onset OTC Deficiency

 - Treatment with any other gene therapy or gene editing therapy

-- Co-enrollment in any other clinical study unless approved by the sponsor.
+- Co-enrollment in any other study unless approved by the sponsor.

 - Any condition, that in the opinion of the Investigator, would compromise the safety of the participant or study data